teancom/flareboard/README.md

     20 = Past 30 days
     30 = Past 7 days
     40 = Past day
     !!!
-Anything higher than this requires a paid CloudFlare account.
+Anything higher than this requires a paid CloudFlare account !!!
+    !!!
 This also enables greater than daily updates !!!
     100 = 24 hours ago
     110 = 12 hours ago
     120 = 6 hours ago